HotSpot

 2. The grid model:

-to be used for selection.
-Hence, the set of commands to redo
+the set of commands to redo the two-pass thermal simulations above

 a) hotspot -c hotspot.config -f ev6.flp -p gcc.ptrace \